frasulov/finalproject/readme.md

 There are all information about the specific course.
 There is an also content of the course.
 All sections, lectures and lecture video durations exist in the part.
 User can add the course to wishlist and unwishlist the course.
 User can add the course to the card or buy directly.
-In the bottom of the page, there are all reviews of the course
+In the bottom of the page, there are all reviews of the course.
+If the course is free User can enrolled to the directly.

 ## search.html